selimhamidou/selimhamidou.github.io/_posts/2023-05-21-I_Developed_In_Apex_A_Jokes_Getter_For_My_Future_One_Man_Show.markdown

     // We set the notification type Id with the value we got from the previous SOQL notification.setNotificationTypeId(notificationType.Id);
     //We define the redirection link.
 We have to choose between the setTargetPageRef and the setTargetId method.
-    //We choosed the first one, because we prefer to redirect to a list view instead of a specific record, but it's up to you
+    //We chose the first one because we prefer to redirect to a list view instead of a specific record, but it's up to you
     //But you have to know that setting a value is mandatory here notification.setTargetPageRef(
       '{"type": "standard__objectPage","attributes": {"objectApiName": "Joke_For_My_One_Man_Show__c","actionName": "list"},"state":{"filterName":"00B0900000R6wKNEAZ"}}'